Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Shaders.md

 # About
 Shaders in computer graphics, is a user-defined computer program that is designed to run on the Graphics Processing Unit (GPU).
 It calculates the shade of the rendered object such as, the amount of lighting, color and texture.
-This allows for a variety of complex visual special effects like, blur, disortion, bloom, and psychedelic effects
+This allows for a variety of complex visual special effects like, blur, distortion, bloom, and psychedelic effects

 Psych Engine has added the support of shader since version since <kbd>0.6.3</kbd> version.
 It uses OpenGL Shading Language (GLSL), a high-level programming language to code shaders from.
-Its syntax is entirely similair to the C programming language.
+Its syntax is entirely similar to the C programming language.

 Since shaders are really hard to learn, especially it requires math mostly vectors, matrices, and trigonometry.
-And I won't devote a full detailed explantaion about shaders, but I'll only do the more basic ones.
-You can learn more detailed explantaion about shaders.
+And I won't devote a full detailed explanation about shaders, but I'll only do the more basic ones.
+You can learn more detailed explanation about shaders.
 You can either read at [GPU Shader Tutorial](https://shader-tutorial.dev/) or if you're don't feel like reading at the moment.
 You can watch this detailed [video](https://www.youtube.com/watch?v=xZM8UJqN1eY) on youtube by Wael Yasmina.

 But if you're feeling really lazy, cuz of math stuff.
 You can browse a bunch of shaders at [Shader Toy](https://www.shadertoy.com).
-And another thing to remember, please actually link the original shader and actual give proper credit to the orgianl author.
+And another thing to remember, please actually link the original shader and actual give proper credit to the original author.
 You might cause some legal issues, but mostly it's a real dick move if you did that.

 ## Types
 There are many different types of shaders that are commonly used for rendering.
 With each type manipulating and calculating certain properties of said rendered object.
 Psych Engine only supports two types of shaders, which are fragment shaders and vertex shaders respectively.